 A second amphibious task force of another 7,000 Marines has been ordered to deploy from the West Coast.

-The two task forces are the centerpiece of Rumsfeld's deployment order.
+The two task forces are the centerpiece of the deployment order signed by Rumsfeld on Friday.
 Officials would not reveal other details except to say the order includes forces from services other than the Marine Corps.

-Elsewhere, officials said soldiers and fighter pilots from North Carolina bases and B-1 bombers and crews in South Dakota will leave soon for the Gulf region.
-Two B-1s left Ellsworth Air Force Base, S.D., on Wednesday to begin their deployment.
+Elsewhere, officials said soldiers and fighter pilots from North Carolina bases and B-1 bombers in and crews in South Dakota will leave soon for the Persian Gulf region.
+Two B-1s departed from Ellsworth Air Force Base, S.D., on Wednesday to begin their deployment.
 Eventually, about a dozen of the bombers will go, along with about 500 personnel.

 Rumsfeld's first major deployment order was signed Dec.
 24 and called for about 25,000 troops to head overseas.
 Earlier this week, he signed another order for about 5,000 more troops.
 With the addition of 35,000 on Friday, plus the roughly 60,000 already in the Gulf region, the Pentagon is well on its way to exceeding its goal of having 100,000 there by Jan.
 31.